ConsumerDataStandardsAustralia/validation-prototype/CONTRIBUTING.md

 You will need to install [nix](https://nixos.org/nix/) for this project, which means using a nix-supported OS (not Windows, not FreeBSD).
 Using nix will get you all the right versions of GHC and Cabal for free.

 We use the [gitflow](https://danielkummer.github.io/git-flow-cheatsheet/) workflow.
-There are various supporting toolsets available for performing the high-level gitflow operations (`gitAndTools.gitflow` in nix, https://github.com/nvie/gitflow), if you would prefer to avoid using underlying git commands.
+There are various supporting toolsets available for performing the high-level gitflow operations, if you would prefer to avoid using underlying git commands (`gitAndTools.gitflow` in nix, https://github.com/nvie/gitflow).

 ## Making Changes